windyseng/predicting_homelessness/README.md

 ![log](https://user-images.githubusercontent.com/54602329/65061897-da9b6300-d948-11e9-9282-a8549e939f2e.png)

-Using both log transformed variables and , interaction features were developed using
+Using Polynomial regression, variables were transformed twice into new interaction and polynomial features.

+## Feature Selection